UQ-UQx/optimus_ingestor/README.md

  - Clickstream - Ingests clicks into MongoDB (no requirements)
  - Database State - Updates the SQL tables from the SQL dumps (no requirements)
  - Discussion Forums - Ingests discussion forum tables into MongoDB (no requirements)
+ - Course Structure - Uses the XML files in the research guide to generate a nested JSON structure describing each course (no requirements)
  - IP To Country - Updates Mongo records with Country attributes where IP is present (requires complete clickstream)
  - Time Finder - Updates Mongo records with Date object attributes where a date string is present (requires complete clickstream)
  - Person Course - Generates Person Course SQL table (requires complete IPToCountry and Timefinder)